djwalker200/Dylan-Walker/LII/Readme.md

 definitions.py - Contains customized data structures for representing definition and defined term objects

 explore_scoping.py - Main script code with multiple functionalities.
-The primary functionality is to process and match all defined terms within a given state corpus.
+The primary usage is to match all defined terms to corresponding definitions within a given state corpus using a scope-matching algorithm.

+Final Report.pdf - Technical write-up summarizing the methods and implementation of our work.
+This was submitted to Cornell University as part of my masters degree.

+FinalPresentation.pdf - Slideshow presentation outlining the entire project.
+This was presented to members of the LII and Cornell Law School during my masters degree.